databrary/www/databrary/input/pages/about/faq.md

 	<h2>How do I contribute?</h2>

 	<div>
-		<p>Uploading files is be easy, quick, and painless.
+		<p>Uploading files is easy, quick, and painless.
 Drag and drop files on to the web page or select them from a file browser.
 Videos are automatically converted in the background.</p>
 	</div>
 </section>